yo-goto/ggl.fish/README.md

 ggl -e English search
 # search in English, you can alse use -e or --english option

+ggl open command -- -GNU -Linux
+# you can exclude multiple words "GNU" & "Linux" from the searching result
+# from v1.7.10, ggl accepts -- for avoiding conflict against option flags
 ```

 `ggl.fish` internally generates searchable URLs.